stuyCTF/stuyCTF-2015/README.md

 stuyCTF
 -------

 A CTF by Stuy students.
 For Stuy students.
-Made with <3 in NYC.
+Made with :heart: in NYC.

 ## Deployment

 1. Make sure to have a copy of [the stuyCTF Platform](https://github.com/stuyCTF/stuyCTF-Platform) in the same parent directory as this folder
 2. Run `./server-setup.sh`
 3. Go to the stuyCTF Platform directory and follow the instructions to run the server
+4. To deploy problems that provide/require a server, run the `start-nc-servers.sh` script.
+To stop the servers, run the `kill-nc-servers.sh` script.

 ## Problem Directory Layout

-Please use `./problem-init.sh PROBLEM-NAME_POINTS` to create problems!
+Please run `./problem-init.sh PROBLEM-NAME_POINTS` to create problems!

 ```
 Problem-name_POINTS/